ryanstraits/ryanstraits.github.io/_posts/2018-04-22-intro-the-middle-chapters.md

 ---

 Speaking of waistlines, next up we'll look at what growing up into a midlife body looks like.
 I promise, it's not all bad!
+Click here for [Part 1: A Grown Up Body...](http://blog.ryanstraits.com/2018/04/30/part-1-a-grown-up-body.html)

 ---